johnynek/bosatsu/README.md

 1. a REPL
 2. a java backend and bazel rules which can call java and scala functions
-3. expand the type inference to rank-n types using the algorithm of [Practical type inference for arbitrary-rank types by Jones et. al](https://www.microsoft.com/en-us/research/publication/practical-type-inference-for-arbitrary-rank-types/)
-4. a skylark backend to allow writing strongly typed bazel rules compiling to untyped skylark
+3. a skylark backend to allow writing strongly typed bazel rules compiling to untyped skylark